 It is the goal of the Third District Guardian ad Litem Program to garner enough community support in the form of volunteers as well as financial sponsorship’s and donations to support those volunteers.
-In order to serve all of the cases in the Third judicial District would need six paid Advocate Coordinators to oversee the 200 volunteer Guardians, as compared to our current two Advocate Coordinators and 50 volunteers.
+In order to serve all of the cases in the Third judicial District, we would need six paid Advocate Coordinators to oversee the 200 volunteer Guardians, as compared to our current two Advocate Coordinators and 60 volunteers.
 In order to garner that kind of community support we need to be out in the community describing the needs of these vulnerable children and what the Third District Guardian ad Litem Program does.
 We need access to the community in the form of speaking engagements, events, and booths.
 Word of mouth is one of our most important recruiting tools, the more people who hear our message, the more likely it is we will receive the support necessary to advocate for all children in Protective Custody in the Third Judicial District.
 This kind of initiative also requires funding for staff positions, event registrations, Chambers of Commerce memberships, and more.

 In fiscal year 2017, the Third District Guardian ad Litem Program served 664 children.
-In 2018, we are currently serving over 233 cases, nearly 500 children .
-With our Volunteers numbering just over fifty, difficult sacrifices have been made on how many children we can represent and it’s those children who pay the price for our lack of resources.
+So far in fiscal year 2018, we are currently serving over 233 cases, nearly 500 children .
+With our Volunteers numbering just over 60, difficult sacrifices have been made on how many children we can represent and it’s those children who pay the price for our lack of resources.
 We’ve had to stop representing older children and choose which cases will receive a Volunteer Guardian based on the age of the children and the severity of the case.

 In order to raise awareness and recruit Volunteers, we need to make ourselves available to the public with informative forums, presentations, booths, and event attendance.
 Sponsors can potentially help every neglected and abused child in protective care gain representation by financing our advertising campaign, sponsoring a booth or event, or even sponsoring a full-time staff position.